Our Lens Experts Explain How to Choose

 Learn the Basics of Daily and Monthly Lenses

 Disposable contact lenses are extremely popular these days.
 As an alternative to hard lenses of the past and rigid gas permeable lenses of today, they are generally considered to be far superior in comfort and wearability.
 They come in many different varieties, and it is important to know which is best for you.
-Below, our trusted Lakewood Dallas eye care professional gives you a brief explanation of some of the major types of disposable contact lenses on the market today.
+Below, our trusted East Plano eye care professionals give you a brief explanation of some of the major types of disposable contact lenses on the market today.

 Bi-Weekly and Monthly Contact Lenses

 Monthly and bi-weekly disposable contact lenses require more upkeep than daily disposables, requiring daily cleaning and storage in proper contact lens solution.
 They are, however, more economical overall, since less material goes into making them and you do not have to buy contact lenses as often.